skaji/CPAN-Flatten/README.md

 Shoichi Kaji <skaji@cpan.org>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2015- Shoichi Kaji
+Copyright 2016 Shoichi Kaji <skaji@cpan.org>

-# LICENSE

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# SEE ALSO